 Optional self-check before you start

-You will have limited time to review the EMR, then record your oral presentation
+You’ll have limited time to review the EMR, then record your presentation.
+Focus on what’s clinically relevant — not everything in the chart matters.

 Which of the following ECG findings is MOST specific for acute myocardial ischemia in the context of chest pain?